 One of the keys to the success of this development strategy, as in Japan, was the ability to repress potential labor unrest arising from this low-wage strategy

-Hong Kong was a special case because it was a British colony up until its transfer to China in 1997.
-Both the Philippines and Indonesia began their postcolonial status with democratic political systems, but in both cases, the countries experienced military coups in the mid-1960s, which established long-term dictatorships in the crucial period of industrial development.
-Not until the mid-1980s in the Philippines—1986—was there restoration of democracy, and until the 1990s in Indonesia.
+Hong Kong was a special case because it was a British colony, up until its transfer to China in 1997.
+The Philippines and Indonesia began their postcolonial status with democratic political systems, but in both cases, the countries experienced military coups in the mid-1960s, which established long-term dictatorships in the crucial period of industrial development.
+The Philippines did not experience a restoration of democracy until1986; Indonesia’s took place in the 1990s.

 In the Philippines, Indonesia, and Thailand, growing tensions were caused by their low-wage industrialization model, and resulted in violent rural insurrections that were ruthlessly put down by their authoritarian governments.
 The insurrections rose out of resentments caused by the widening gap between the entrepreneurial few and the poverty of the rural masses.
 Rural populations faced the choice of working as landless laborers in the countryside, or emigrating to the cities and taking low-wage jobs in sweatshops.

 Thus, each government’s ability to prevent labor pressure from rising wages and improving conditions was critical to maintaining its edge in the global market and, thus, was critical to its development strategy.

 The four Asian Tiger countries are Hong Kong, Singapore, South Korea, and Taiwan.

 Asian Tiger economy refers to the way in which four Asian countries underwent a burst of economic growth, rapidly becoming a major exporter of goods shipped globally.